Realm of the Mad God: Classes

-Realm of the Mad God offers 18 playable classes, each with their own unique ability.
-These classes are: Wizard, Rogue, Archer, Priest, Warrior, Knight, Paladin, Assassin, Necromancer, Huntress, Mystic, Trickster, Sorcerer, Ninja, Samurai, Bard, Summoner, and Kensei.
+Realm of the Mad God offers 19 playable classes, each with their own unique ability.
+These classes are: Wizard, Rogue, Archer, Priest, Warrior, Knight, Paladin, Assassin, Necromancer, Huntress, Mystic, Trickster, Sorcerer, Ninja, Samurai, Bard, Summoner, Kensei, and Druid.
 Each class wears one of three armor types and uses one of six weapon types.
 Each weapon has an alternate type which behaves differently than the base weapon, altering the play style of that class.
 Depending on the class or item equipped, abilities can deal damage, inflict debuffs on enemies, buff or heal allies, or otherwise perform a defensive function.
 Players starting off will have access to the Wizard, or both Wizard and Rogue if playing through Steam.
 Players unlock other classes by leveling up or reaching level 20 with previously unlocked classes.

 Items

 Items are generally classified into tiers, with higher-tier items having better stats.
 Some items are not classified by tier and are thus either given an "untiered" designation, or a "set tiered" designation if they are part of an item set.
 Item examples include weapons, armor, rings, abilities, limited-use items, and April Fools' Day counterparts.